 Triangular Moving Average Trading Uses

-The purpose of the triangular moving average is to double smooth the price data, which will produce a line on your chart which doesn't react as quickly as an SMA would.
-This can be advantageous or problematic, depending on what you are using the TMA for.
+The purpose of the triangular moving average is to double-smooth the price data, which will produce a line on your chart that doesn't react as quickly as an SMA would.
+It can be advantageous or problematic, depending on what you are using the TMA for.

-The TMA won't react quickly in volatile market conditions--meaning it will take longer for your TMA line to change direction.
+The TMA won't react quickly in volatile market conditions, meaning that it will take longer for your TMA line to change direction.
 If you are using the TMA as a trade signal, then the TMA may react too slowly.

-That the TMA lags price can be a benefit though.
-If the price moves back and forth (range), the TMA won't react as much, thus letting you know the trend hasn't shifted.
+The TMA's lags can be a benefit though.
+If the price moves back and forth (range), the TMA won't react as much, thus letting you know that the trend hasn't shifted.
 It takes a more sustained move in the price to cause the TMA to change directions.

 There is no perfect indicator or moving average.
 It is all about how you use it.
 Test out the TMA for yourself before utilizing it with real capital.
-During your testing, use various settings and see if the indicator helps you make better trading decisions.
+During your testing, use various settings, and see whether the indicator helps you make better trading decisions.